Xon77/L4LSoundsDataBase/README.md

 * the first letter `D` to identify this collection of drum machines,
 * the second letter to identify another category, colour or register within this collection.

-This formatting allows new gatherings and categories between folders, whose one of the letters is identical, e.g. the first letter `D` to gather together this collection, or e.g. `B` to gather bass and kick drums with other similar sounds or associations to come.
+This formatting allows in the tool new gatherings and categories between folders, whose one of the letters is identical, e.g. the first letter `D` to gather together this collection, or e.g. `B` to gather bass and kick drums with other similar sounds or associations to come.

 ---